-Check that the catwalk and steps are solid, clear of objects, and securely bolted to tractor frame.
+- Check that the catwalk is solid, clear of objects, and securely bolted to tractor frame. - Check that steps leading to the cab entry and catwalk (if equipped) are solid, clear of objects, and securely bolted to tractor frame.

 Mounting Bolts